AlessandroLoVerde10/MATLAB-MonteCarloMethods-StochasticProcesses-OptionPricing/README.md

 # MATLAB-Option-Pricing-and-Stochastic-Processes

-All the main algorithms contained in my dissertation focused on:
+All the main algorithms (+Thesis corpus PDF) contained in my dissertation focused on:
 - random random number generation,
 - simulation of discretized stochastic processes,
 - pricing of European, Asian, and barrier options with black and Scholes and SABR model,